microsoft/ORBIT-Dataset/README.md

 Please see the [Challenge evaluation server](https://eval.ai/web/challenges/challenge-page/1438) for all other details.
 For any questions, please email orbit-challenge@microsoft.com.

-# Annotations for ORBIT clutter videos
+# Extra annotations

+We provide additional annotations for the ORBIT benchmark dataset in [`data/orbit_extra_annotations.zip`](https://github.com/microsoft/ORBIT-Dataset/raw/master/data/orbit_extra_annotations.zip).
+The annotations include per-frame bounding boxes for all clutter videos, and per-frame quality issues for all clean videos.
+Please read below for further details.

+* The annotations are saved in train/validation/test folders following the benchmark splits.
+These should be saved in an `annotations` folder in the root dataset directory (e.g. `path/to/orbit_benchmark_224/annotations/{train,validation,test}`).
+* In each train/validation/test folder, there is one JSON per video (e.g. `P177--bag--clutter--Zj_1HvmNWejSbmYf_m4YzxHhSUUl-ckBtQ-GSThX_4E.json`) which contains keys that correspond to all frames in that video (e.g. `{"P177--bag--clutter--Zj_1HvmNWejSbmYf_m4YzxHhSUUl-ckBtQ-GSThX_4E-00001.jpg": {frame annotations}, "P177--bag--clutter--Zj_1HvmNWejSbmYf_m4YzxHhSUUl-ckBtQ-GSThX_4E-00002.jpg": {frame annotations}, ...}`.
+* Depending on the video type, a frame's annotation dictionary will contain either bounding box *or* quality issue annotations.
+The only annotation common to both video types is an `object_not_present_issue`.

+## Bounding boxes
-The bounding boxes for all clutter video frames in the ORBIT benchmark dataset are available in [`data/orbit_clutter_bounding_boxes.zip`](https://github.com/microsoft/ORBIT-Dataset/raw/master/data/orbit_clutter_bounding_boxes.zip).
+We provide per-frame bounding boxes for all clutter videos.
 Note, there is _one_ bounding box per frame (i.e. the location of the labelled/target object).
 Other details:

-* The annotations are saved in train/validation/test folders, following the benchmark splits.
-These should be saved in an `annotations` folder in the root dataset directory (e.g. `path/to/orbit_benchmark_224/annotations/{train,validation,test}`).
-* In each folder, there is one JSON per video (e.g. `P177--bag--clutter--Zj_1HvmNWejSbmYf_m4YzxHhSUUl-ckBtQ-GSThX_4E.json`).
-* Each JSON contains keys that correspond to all frames in that video.
-* For each frame, annotations are saved in the format `{"P177--bag--clutter--Zj_1HvmNWejSbmYf_m4YzxHhSUUl-ckBtQ-GSThX_4E-00001.jpg": {"object_bounding_box": {"x": int, "y": int, "w": int, "h": int}, "object_not_present": false}, ...}` where `(0,0)` is the top left corner of the bounding box.
+* Bounding boxes are saved in the format `{"P177--bag--clutter--Zj_1HvmNWejSbmYf_m4YzxHhSUUl-ckBtQ-GSThX_4E-00001.jpg": {"object_bounding_box": {"x": int, "y": int, "w": int, "h": int}, "object_not_present_issue": false}, ...}` where `(0,0)` is the top left corner of the bounding box.
 The coordinates are given for the original 1080x1080 frames, thus `x` and `y` range from `[0,1079]`, and `width` and `height` from `[1,1080]`.
-* When the target object is not in the frame, the annotations are given as `{"object_bounding_box": null, "object_not_present": true}`.
+* When the labelled/target object is not in the frame, the annotations are given as `{"object_bounding_box": null, "object_not_present_issue": true}`.

+## Quality issues (annotated by [Enlabeler (Pty) Ltd](https://enlabeler.com/))
+We provide per-frame quality issues for all clean videos.
+Note, a frame can contain any/multiple of the following 7 issues: `object_not_present_issue`, `framing_issue`, `viewpoint_issue`, `blur_issue`, `occlusion_issue`, `overexposed_issue`, `underexposed_issue`.
+The choice of issues was informed by [Chiu et al., 2020](https://arxiv.org/abs/2003.12511).
+Other details:

+* Quality issues are saved in the format `{"P177--bag--clean--035eFoVeNqX_d86Vb5rpcNwmk6wIWA0_3ndlrwI6OZU-00001.jpg": {"object_not_present_issue": false, "framing_issue": true, "viewpoint_issue": true, "blur_issue": false, "occlusion_issue": false, "overexposed_issue": false, "underexposed_issue": false}, ...}`.
+* When the labelled/target object is not in frame, the annotations are given as `{"object_not_present_issue": true, "framing_issue": null, "viewpoint_issue": null, "blur_issue": null, "occlusion_issue": null, "overexposed_issue": null, "underexposed_issue": null}`.
+* A 'perfect' frame (i.e. a frame with no quality issues) would have all 7 issue types set to false.

+## Loading the annotations
-You can use `--frame_annotations` to load these annotations.
-The argument can take the values `object_bounding_box`, `object_not_present`, or both.
-This will load the specified annotations (for clutter frames only) and return them in a dictionary.
+You can use `--annotations_to_load` to load the bounding box and quality issue annotations.
+The argument can take any/multiple of the following: `object_bounding_box`, `object_not_present_issue`, `framing_issue`, `viewpoint_issue`, `blur_issue`, `occlusion_issue`, `overexposed_issue`, `underexposed_issue`.
+The specified annotations will be loaded and returned in a dictionary with the task data (note, if a frame does not have one of the specified annotations then `nan` will appear in its place).
 At present, the code does not use these annotations for training/testing.
 To do so, you will need to return them in the `unpack_task` function in `utils/data.py`.

 # Download unfiltered ORBIT dataset